ejriffer/Data-410-Final-Project/README.md

 **shots_on_goal**: the number of shots on goal the team registered

+The different types of assists/goals/points (even strength, power play, short handed) are based on the number of people on the ice for that team.
+When a team takes a penalty that team will then have one less person on the ice for a certain amount of time, either two or five minutes.
+Even strength means both teams have the same number of skaters on the ice, power play means their team has one (or more) additional skater on the ice, and short handed means their team has one (or more) less skaters on the ice.

 ## Methods

 ### Pre-Processing Methods

-Now that I had my five data frames I created my *X* data frame and corresponding *y* variable to use in my classification models.
-As stated before I wanted to use the 2014-15, 2015-16, and 2016-17 seasons to train my model and  the 2017-18 and 2018-19 seasons to test it.
+Now that I had my five data frames, one for each season, I created my *X* data frame and corresponding *y* variable to use in my classification models.
+As stated before I used the 2014-15, 2015-16, and 2016-17 seasons to train my model, and the 2017-18 and 2018-19 seasons to test it.

-For the *Xtrain* data I used took the dataframes in units of 82 rows each (a full season for one team) and used the *boxscore_index* to determine whether or not the game was a home or away game for a team.
+For the *Xtrain* data I used took the dataframes in units of 82 rows each (which was a full season for one team) and used the *boxscore_index* to determine whether or not the game was a home or away game for a team.
 Then I either took the *home* or *away* statistics from the game that corresponded to the team I was looking at at that specific moment.
 The below code was used to create the *Xtrain* data.

 ```
 Xtrain = pd.DataFrame()